 As expected, ABP was, on average, higher in the hypertensive than in the normotensive subjects (Table 2).
-The mean ABP throughout the day and the corresponding 95% confidence interval and SD are shown for the normotensive subjects, by country, in Figs 1 and 2.
-The 95th centiles of the ABP distributions in the normotensive subjects were (systolic and diastolic, respectively) 133 and 82 mmHg for 24-h blood pressures, 140 and 88 mmHg for daytime blood pressures and 125 and 76 mmHg for night-time blood pressures (Table 5).
+The 95th centiles of the ABP distributions in the normotensive subjects were (systolic and diastolic, respectively) 133 and 82 mmHg for 24-h blood pressures, 140 and 88 mmHg for daytime blood pressures and 125 and 76 mmHg for night-time blood pressures (Table 4).